-Numbers crawl from Kell’s head into his fingers and not only when he plays his cello.
-He must tap everything five times, especially Father’s doorbell when he visits him each Friday.
-And blink five times.
-And clear his throat five times.
+Numbers crawl from sixteen-year-old Kell’s head into his fingers and not only when he plays his cello.
+He must tap everything four times, especially Father’s doorbell when he visits him each Friday.
+And blink four times.
+And clear his throat four times.
 It’ll be okay.
 Except it’s not.

-According to Father’s harsh, alcohol-infused teachings, if Kell doesn’t want to end up jobless like him, he must outsmart the foreigners who are here to steal our grades, our jobs, our culture.
+According to Father’s harsh, alcohol-infused teachings, if Kell doesn’t want to end up jobless like him, at every competition he must outsmart the foreigners who are here to steal our grades, our jobs, our culture.
 And by the way, music is for losers.

 With the help of grumpy Grandpapa’s hidden war diary and the bashfully silent and secretive Shadow Girl, Kell must find a way to get a grip on the numbers inside his head, defend what he believes in even when it’s unpopular and downright dangerous, and learn that the only perfect silence is the one we create for ourselves.

 Contemporary Women's Fiction